randym32/Anki.Vector.Documentation/documents/software-design/SDKs.md

 ## Bluetooth LE tools

 Bluetooth LE implementations.
-There isnt an SDK for the Bluetooth LE protocol, but there are a few implementations that you might wish to look at/reuse:
+There isn't an SDK for the Bluetooth LE protocol, but there are a few implementations that you might wish to look at/reuse:

 - [OS-X Objective-C](https://github.com/GooeyChickenman/victor/tree/master/tools/vector-BLE)